In Part One of this step-by-step tutorial, we cover the basics of using widgets in WordPress.

 This information will be required in Step 3.

-Step 2 – Add a destination page.
+Step 2 – Create a support page.

 - Replace “http://yourimagelocation.com/img/supportbutton.jpg” in the code above with the URL of your image location.